thegeekyb0y/sklearn-cheat/README.md

 tsne = TSNE(n_components=2)
 reduced_data = tsne.fit_transform(data)
 ```
-- **UMAP (Uniform Manifold Approximation and Projection):** UMAP is a dimensionality reduction technique that preserves the global structure of data while allowing for local relationships.
+### UMAP (Uniform Manifold Approximation and Projection)
+UMAP is a dimensionality reduction technique that preserves the global structure of data while allowing for local relationships.
 It is effective for visualizing complex datasets.
 ```python
 import umap
 import numpy as np